Quackdoc/docs/install-bliss-os/install-in-a-virtual-machine/install-in-qemu.md

 When you have Qemu installed be it on Linux or windows, you will have installed a plethora of Qemu related tools. the tool we need for this is `qemu-img`, Navigate to the folder you want your image installed in and run the following command.

-`qemu-img create -f qcow2 Bliss14.qcow2 20G`The difference between these are some features. each one has pros and cons, feel free to experiment
+`qemu-img create -f qcow2 Bliss14.qcow2 20G`

   Breaking this down a little bit running
   `qemu-img create` is used to tell the program we want to create.